 Golfers often have no idea that their body language reflects exactly what they are feeling inside.
 If you find yourself down a hole or two, don’t give your opponent more of an advantage by letting him know you are less than thrilled with your performance.
 The best way to maintain a winner’s attitude is to continually identify the strengths worth repeating from every shot, even the complete miss hits.
 There is value in every shot, and actively extracting that value from each shot will keep your thoughts centered around your strengths, rather than choosing to get bogged down thinking about your weaknesses.
 Learning to apply these basic guidelines to your match play events will assist you in playing smarter, freeing your talent and increasing your enjoyment of the game.

-To find out more about the mental game private sessions and golf schools I offer at Tiburon, please contact me today at 239.431.6810.
+To find out more about the mental game private sessions and golf schools I offer at Tiburon, please CONTACT ME.
 I look forward to teaching you how to PLAY GREAT!